Top Himalayan Rivers for Fishing and Angling in IndiaPosted by Arun Joshi on Date August 28, 2014

 Ramganga River in Corbett National Park, Uttarakhand

 A cascading river that meanders through the verdant forest of Corbett National Park, River Ramganga is located in Nainital district of Uttarakhand.
 An unbeatable destination to trap Mahseer fishes, this river also lets one capture Goonch, Brown Trout and many other kinds of fishes.
 As the river flows through one of the top most national parks in India, the anglers can witness exotic species of birds and animals in the nearby forests.
 Enveloped by dense covering of woods, the riverside also helps one to get closer to nature.
 Actual fishing/angling is organized on the outskirts of Corbett Tiger Reserve.
 For angling one needs to take permission of the park Divisional Forest Officer (DFO).
-The resorts found in the close proximity of the forest can arrange permits for fishing and angling trips.
-Fishing and angling is permitted in Upper Ramganga, extending from Nagataley to Masi.
+The resorts found in the close proximity of the forest can arrange permits for fishing & angling in corbett.
+Fishing and angling in Upper Ramganga river is permitted, extending from Nagataley to Masi.
 September to May is considered to be the best time for fishing in Ramganga River.

 Kosi River, Uttarakhand